-Detector EC Cerenkov Scintillator pad and MRPC GEM tracking Total average efficiency 95% 95% 98% 90% 80% was obtained with the simulation.
+digitized GEM simulation data.
+Tracking resolution from the simulated tracking fitting results including all material effects was studied.
+With background taken into account, the tracking efficiency was obtained with the simulation.
 We have good electron detection efficiency from all sub-detectors.
 They vary slightly across the phase space and the average efficiency values are shown in Table 1.
 The PVDIS setup with its 40 cm long LD2 target has an ≈ 0.35 acceptance due to the baffle and the SIDIS setup with its 40 cm long 3 He target has an ≈ 0.7 acceptance due to the two target window collimators.
 Figure 8 shows the combined effect of acceptance and efficiency (except tracking) for the two configurations.
 Systematic uncertainties for PVDIS and SIDIS are summarized in Table 2.
-The total systematic uncertainty for J/ψ is about 11%, dominated by acceptance, and the bin-migration effect is expected to be small.
+The total systematic uncertainty in the measurement of the absolute cross section for J/ψ is about 11%, dominated by acceptance, while the bin-migration effect was found to be small.
 These results were used as inputs to the physics projections.